varabyte/kotter/README.md

 ### Virtual Terminal

 It's not guaranteed that every user's command line setup supports ANSI codes.
-For example, debugging this project with IntelliJ as well as Gradle are two such environments where functionality is inconsistent or busted!
+For example, debugging this project with IntelliJ as well as running within Gradle are two such environments where functionality isn't available!
 According to many online reports, Windows is also a big offender here.

-Konsole will attempt to detect if your console does not support the features it uses, and if not, it will open up a fake virtual terminal backed by Swing.
-This workaround gives us better cross-platform support.
+Konsole will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal backed by Swing.
+This fallback gives your application better cross-platform support.

 To modify the logic to ALWAYS open the virtual terminal, you can construct the virtual terminal directly and pass it into the app: